 The Children’s Library is located in the Central Library building at 10 West 14th Avenue Parkway, on the corner of 14th Street and Broadway, very close to the State Capitol building.
-The Children’s space is situated prominently on the first level of the seven-story Central Library, covering 12,500 square feet.
+The Children’s space is situated prominently on Level Oneof the seven-story Central Library, covering 12,500 square feet.

 The Children’s Library and the furniture in it were designed by Michael Graves, the architect that designed the 1995 Central Library addition.
 The furniture and shelving was custom-made for the space and designed with little people in mind.
 The room is large and bright with lots of areas for quiet reading, sharing stories, and playing.